r1chardj0n3s/pycode-minecraft/README.rst

  - Added top-level "colors" list of the standard Minecraft color names
  - Hand no longer put()s things in its current position, always puts in faced position
-**1.5**
+ - Code is now saved with block/hand and kept with harvested items for restoration when placed in world again
+ - The run() function may now optionally accept a player argument **1.5**
  - Add player/entity walk event
  - Initialise Python on startup, rather than on first object use in game